-Congressman grills State Department official over ‘embarrassing’ Biden-Era grants to make maps 'more gay'
+Congressman grills State Department official over ‘embarrassing’ Biden-era grants to make maps 'more gay'

 Mast noted that lawmakers have "real things" to work on in Congress, like the "imminent threat of Iran."

-"It is embarrassing that we have to talk about the fact that things like this were funded non-binary and transfranophones, linguistic attitudes and ideologies towards inclusive French in Montreal, Canada," he said.
+"It is embarrassing that we have to talk about the fact that things like this were funded non-binary and transfranophones, linguistic attitudes and ideologies toward inclusive French in Montreal, Canada," he said.

 Other grants were for a DEI flash mob in Kyrgyzstan, a diversity roadshow in India, diversity and inclusion programs in Luxembourg, Spain, New Zealand, Canada, and Malaysia, teaching trans and intersex leaders in India," said Mast.